Amazon HQ2: Submitted

-Promotional campaigns
+Promotional bids

 Several cities and groups promoted their HQ2 bids by engaging in promotional campaigns and gimmicks, including offers and gifts to Amazon.
 Sun Corridor, a Tucson, Arizona economic development firm, sent a 21-foot saguaro cactus to Amazon in an attempt to promote the city's bid.
 The gift was rejected due to the company's corporate gifts policy, instead donating it to the Arizona-Sonora Desert Museum.
 The city of Stonecrest, Georgia, a suburb of Atlanta, voted to de-annex 345 acre of land for Amazon to establish its own city named Amazon around its headquarters.

 Sly James, mayor of Kansas City, Missouri, purchased 1,000 products from Amazon, which he donated to charity.
 James wrote five-star reviews for each one of them, in which every review mentioned positive attributes of Kansas City.
 Primanti Brothers, a chain of sandwich shops based in Pittsburgh, offered free sandwiches to Amazon employees if they chose the city as their second headquarters.

 The city of Birmingham, Alabama erected several giant Amazon boxes and dash buttons around public areas.
 The dash buttons sent out pre-generated tweets to lure Amazon to the city.
 New York City mayor Bill de Blasio announced that major landmarks in the city would be lit in orange to promote the city's campaign for HQ2.

 A group from Calgary sprayed messages onto sidewalks in Seattle's South Lake Union neighborhood urging the company to choose the city.
 During an Ottawa Senators hockey game, fans were encouraged to "make noise" for the city of Ottawa's Amazon bid.

 The neighboring American and Canadian cities of Detroit, Michigan and Windsor, Ontario submitted a bid together and campaigned the two cities to be the home of the new Amazon campus.
 With the headquarters being divided across the Canada–United States border, the company could take advantage of tax incentives offered by both Ontario and Michigan.
 Amazon would also be able to capitalize on the less restrictive Canadian immigration laws and the lower currency exchange of the Canadian dollar.